d-ries/linux-essentials/xx_additional_exercises/regular_expressions/100_solutions.md

 ## Task 3
 Use sed to:

-1. To create a file regtest_5.txt from the file regtest.txt where all numbers 5 are replaced with “five”
+1. To create a file regtest_5.txt from the file regtest.txt where all numbers 5 are replaced with "five"
 <br/>![](images/2022-08-15-16-07-59.png)

 2. To create a file regtest_7.txt from the file regtest.txt where the text ‘seven’ is replaced by the number 7